 Understanding the 4 Stages of Product Lifecycle

-When a new product is brought into the market, it is unknown to most buyers.
+When a new product is introduced to the market, it is unknown to most buyers.
 Even though there is no review or rating, the product faces hardly any competition.
 In order to quickly create a demand for a new product, sellers can set the price lower than competitors, or offer a reduced introductory price for a limited time to attract customers and generate some word of mouth.
 However, pricing your products too low will not only hurt profits, but also it will lead buyers to undervalue your products, or even suspect that you are selling counterfeit goods.

-In maturity stage, growth slows down and eventually stabilizes.
+In the maturity stage, growth slows down and eventually stabilizes.
 Price wars and sales promotion become common due to intense competition.
 Sellers should know how to differentiate themselves and emphasize their unique selling points to eliminate competition for increasing or maintaining market shares.